mtcute/mtcute/packages/html-parser/README.md

 >
 > Alternatively, you can explicitly provide access hash like this:
 > `<a href="tg://user?id=1234567&hash=abc">Name</a>`, where `abc` is user's access hash
-> written as a base-16 *unsigned* integer.
+> written as a hexadecimal integer.
 Order of the parameters does matter, i.e.
 > `tg://user?hash=abc&id=1234567` will not be processed as expected.

 ## Block entities